Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State Performance Insights

-- On offense, Michigan State was the 191st-ranked squad in college basketball (70.9 points per game) last year.
-Defensively, it was 112th (67.9 points conceded per game).
+- Last season, Michigan State was 191st in the country offensively (70.9 points scored per game) and 112th on defense (67.9 points allowed).

+- At 32.1 rebounds per game and 30.3 rebounds allowed, the Spartans were 156th and 123rd in the country, respectively, last season.

-- With 14.6 assists per game last season, Michigan State was 70th in the nation.
+- At 14.6 assists per game last season, Michigan State was 70th in college basketball.

-- Last season, the Spartans attempted 67% of their shots from inside the arc, and 33% from beyond it.
-In terms of made shots, 71.3% of the Spartans' buckets were 2-pointers, and 28.7% were 3-pointers.
+- The Spartans attempted 33% percent of their shots from beyond the arc last year, and 67% percent from inside it.
+In terms of makes, 28.7% of the Spartans' buckets were 3-pointers, and 71.3% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.